Americans buy — and keep — a lot of stuff. A self-storage facility can help you house all of those items.

 8. Check discounts

-If you’re considering renting storage space, you’re going to have to buy at least a padlock anyway.
-While you’re shopping for one, check the price for other self-storage options.
-You may be able to fit everything in your garage by buying a few shelving units and plastic bins, or a stand-alone shed.
-These items may cost more than a couple of months of renting but save money in the long-term.
+Check the price of other self-storage options.
+You may be able to fit everything in your garage by buying a few shelving units and plastic bins, or a standalone shed.
+These items may cost as much as a couple months of storage rental, but save money in the long run.

 10. Buy less stuff